SaeedEsmaeelinejad/react-practices/README.md

 # react-practices
 This is a test project for playing around Reactjs :)

-This will follw some learning video
+This will follw some learning video from youtube.